 Families with children will love taking advantage of the great resources for kids located in the Northeast neighborhood, the Youth Center as well as the Park Branch Library.
 The Carmel Youth Center is located at the SW corner of 4th Ave and Torres Street.
 The center provides entertainment, including the Blueray Cinema and recreation activities for the youth of Carmel.
 It is also available for private birthday parties and dances.
 Administered by a private board of Directors who lease the building from the city, the Youth Center is also equipped to provide shelter for residents during emergencies.
 The Park Branch library known at the “Children’s Library” located at 6th Avenue at Mission provides many children’s services as well as housing the city’s historic archives.
 In addition, the local Fire Station is situated at 6th Avenue between Mission and San Carols streets.
 Built in 1937 of Carmel Stone, it still stands today and protects Carmel-by-the-Sea.

-Currently on the market as of June 12th there are 12 homes actively on the market ranging from 2.295 million for a 3 bedroom, 2.5 bathroom Carmel Cape Cod with 1,650 SqFt of living space on a 8,000 SqFt lot to 750K for a 1 bedroom, 1 bathroom 770 SqFt fixer on a 3,920 SqFt lot.
+Currently on the market as of July 30th, 11 homes are actively on the market.
+These homes range in price from 2.195 million for a 3 bedroom, 3 bathroom home with 1,590 SqFt of living space on a 3,920 SqFt lot to 995K for a 1 bedroom, 1 bathroom Carmel cottage with 659 SqFt of living space on a 4,875 SqFt lot.
 Click here to preview all Carmel homes for sale in the Northeast neighborhood.
 For all available Carmel real estate, click here.